tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Color Model
 ~~~~~~~~~~~
 Color models are created for accurate color-referencing during production, when painting characters and props.
-They can be drawings made in OpenToonz, scanned images processed in OpenToonz, or images coming from a 3rd party software.
+They can be drawings made in Tahoma, scanned images processed in Tahoma, or images coming from a 3rd party software.

-In case of OpenToonz drawings, the color model palette can be defined by creating styles and colors to be used for painting animation levels.
+In case of Tahoma drawings, the color model palette can be defined by creating styles and colors to be used for painting animation levels.

 See  :ref:`Managing Palettes and Styles <managing_palettes_and_styles>`  and  :ref:`Using a Color Model <using_a_color_model>`  .